ant-design/ant-design-mobile/docs/react/introduce.en-US.md

 ### 1. Create a New Project

-Can be an existing project, or a newly created empty item, but it is recommended to copy and modify it from the official example [scaffolding](https://github.com/ant-design/antd-mobile-samples/tree/master/rn-web).
+Can be an existing project, or a newly created empty project with [dva](https://github.com/dvajs/dva) / create-react(-native)-app, you can also copy and modify from the official example [scaffolding](https://github.com/ant-design/antd-mobile-samples/tree/master/rn-web).

 > More official [examples](https://github.com/ant-design/antd-mobile-samples).
 > Also, you can use any [scaffold](https://github.com/enaqx/awesome-react#boilerplates) available in React ecosystem.